menzascripting/Mnet/README.md

     $log->info("processing device");

     # create an expect ssh session to --device
-    #   username set undef since this is included in spawn argument
     #   password_in set to prompt for password if not set via cli option
     #   ssh host/key checks can be skipped, see Mnet::Expect::Cli
     my $ssh = Mnet::Expect::Cli::Ios->new({
         spawn       => [ "ssh", "$cli->{username}\@$cli->{device}" ],
-        username    => undef,
         password    => $cli->password,
         password_in => 1,
     });